Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Strategy of the proof and outline of the paper

 \end{itemize} Now note that a naive estimate of \eqref{errorintro} gives us

 whereas, expanding all the error terms according to a null frame and taking advantage of the improved properties satisfied by the good null components of the solutions, we obtain

 This last estimate is much better since either the decay rate is almost integrable for $t \approx r$ or the Vlasov field is multiplied by $\sqrt{|v| |v_L|}$, which allows to use part of the decay in $t-r$.
 This indicates how important the structure of the non-linearities is and how important it is to conserve them by commutation.
-By differentiating the metric by Lie derivatives, we will obtain that\footnote{The commutations formula for the scaling and the Lorentz boosts contain more terms which can be handled in a similar way than those of \eqref{errorintro}.}
+By differentiating the metric by Lie derivatives, we will obtain that\footnote{The commutation formulas for the scaling and the Lorentz boosts contain more terms which can be handled in a similar way as those of \eqref{comintrorot}-\eqref{comintrotran}.}

-which improves the commutation formula obtained in \cite{FJS3}, where the quantities controlled, $Z (h_{\mu \nu})$, are not geometric, and where the full structure of the non-lineraties were not preserved.
+which improves the commutation formula obtained in \cite{FJS3}, where the quantities controlled, $Z (h_{\mu \nu})$, are not geometric, and where the full structure of the non-linearities were not preserved.
 This will allow us to improve our naive estimate \eqref{naiveesti} in the following way